Non-Healing Ulcers or Wounds

 Some habits and lifestyles will place patients at a heightened risk of developing non-healing ulcers.
 Smoking, for instance, narrows the vessels carrying blood to body tissues, thus increasing one’s chances of developing ulcers.
 A sedentary lifestyle may also carry the risk of encouraging non-healing wounds to develop.

-Because there are various causes contributing to the development of non-healing wounds, there is also a wide range of treatments available to help patients heal properly.
-Our vascular doctors will discuss the available options with you in order to arrive at the best possible treatment plan for your specific condition.
+Because various causes contribute to the development of non-healing wounds, a wide range of wound care is available to help patients heal properly.
+Our vascular doctors will discuss the options with you to determine the best possible treatment plan for your specific condition.
 Common courses of treatment include:

 • Compression wrapping